 We highlighted the relative underperformance of the UK market relative to global indices in our September 2020 note.
 The Brexit agreement and the reopening of the UK economy in the wake of the vaccination programme were reckoned by many to be potential catalysts for improved relative performance.
-However, the chart in Figure 1 suggests that this has not happened.
-Earnings growth is coming through for UK companies, however, and they are heading towards forward price/earnings multiples seen at the trough of the panic last March and, before that, in 2013, still decoupled from global markets.
+However, the chart in Figure 1 (which has 20 years' worth of data) suggests that this has not happened.
+Earnings growth is coming through for UK companies, however, and they are heading towards forward price/earnings multiples seen at the trough of the panic last March and, before that, in 2013.
+UK stocks are still decoupled from global markets.